Skip to content

 —————————–

-Librarians are amazing people and it’s time they are recognized for their superhero qualities: an encyclopedic knowledge of everything, ability to open doors to new worlds, cultures, and civilizations, and finally the keeper of a safe and inclusive sanctuary.
+Librarians are amazing people and it’s time they are recognized for their superhero qualities: an encyclopedic knowledge of everything, the ability to open doors to new worlds, cultures, and civilizations, and finally the keeper of a safe and inclusive sanctuary.
 In this way, librarians change lives and make the world a better place.
 Hooray for librarians… the unsung heroes of our communities!
-These superhero librarians featured on the Top 10 list live in books, but yours is at your local library!
+These superhero librarians are featured on the Top 10 list of live-in books, but yours is at your local library!
 Please help me update my list with your favorite books!

 10. Tomas and the Library Lady by Pat Mora, illustrated by Raul Colon